-During Research Week 2014, OHSU will hold its second annual Three Minute Thesis Competition for graduate students.
+During Research Week 2015, OHSU will hold its third annual Three Minute Thesis Competition for graduate students.
 3MT® is an academic competition developed by the University of Queensland, Australia.
 The exercise develops academic, presentation, and research communication skills as students explain their research in three minutes in a language appropriate to an intelligent but non-specialist audience.
 Any student enrolled in an OHSU graduate program may participate.

 Andrew Fowler - Efficient Typing with a Brain Computer Interface - Watch video

 Danielle Williamson - Protons, pH and the Proprotein Convertases - Watch video

 Asia Mitchell - Non-Random Chromosome Loss in Cancer - Watch video

 - Presentations are limited to three minutes maximum and competitors exceeding three minutes are disqualified.

 - Presentations are to be spoken word (e.g., no poems, raps, or songs).

 - A single, static PowerPoint slide is permitted (no slide transitions, animations, or movement of any description, the slide is to be presented from the beginning of oration).